For more information contact Dr. Douglas Steinbrech in New York, NY.

 Swimming

 Swimming is a complete exercise that spares your joints while driving serious calorie burn.
 Freestyle and breaststroke recruit your chest, back, core, arms, and shoulders in one fluid session that helps build muscle and burns excess fat.
 Aim for 20–30 minutes of steady laps, mixing in short sprints for intensity.
 Focus on long, even strokes and exhale underwater to keep the rhythm.
-As conditioning improves, you’ll notice better posture and a tighter look through the breast area without pounding mileage.
+As conditioning improves, you’ll notice better posture and a tighter look through the chest area without pounding mileage.

 Push-Ups